Bzu-Kho/FlowGenio-Automatic/README.md

-# 🚀 FlowForge - Visual Automation Platform
+# 🚀 FlowGenio - Visual Automation Platform

 **Build powerful automation workflows with visual drag-and-drop interface**

-FlowForge is a modern, lightweight alternative to n8n, Node-RED, and Zapier.
+FlowGenio is a modern, lightweight alternative to n8n, Node-RED, and Zapier.
 Create automation workflows visually with our intuitive node-based editor, powered by AI assistance and extensive knowledge base.

 ## ✨ Features